marisska/qa-lead.specs/README.md

 In addition, (theroretically) you could need Android SDK

-3. To run tests in a hybrid app, (theroretically) the configuration file would need to include app characteristics, the application needs to be started on a device before running the tests
+3. To run tests in a hybrid app, (theroretically) the configuration file would need to include app characteristics, the application needs to be started on a device before running the tests, e.g.

 	appPackage: '<appPackage>',
 	appActivities: '<appActivities>'